Are you looking for a Job or Staff? We are hiring. Click here to find your solution with ISM Recruitment.

-Driving for work includes any person who drives on a road as part of their work either in:
+Driving for work includes any person who drives on the road as part of their work either in:

-Commuting to work is not generally classified as driving for work, except where the person’s journey starts from their home and they are travelling to a work location that is not their normal place of work.
+Commuting to work is not generally classified as driving for work, except when the person’s journey starts from their home and they are travelling to a work location that is not their usual place of work.

 The Road Safety Authority, Health and Safety Authority and An Garda Síochána are the regulatory and monitoring bodies in Ireland for Driving for Work and have specified the following laws and regulations for employers: